-The Hamon Observation Tower is at the De Young Museum.
-It has panoramic views of San Francisco and is free to visit.
+The Hamon Observation Tower is at the De Young Museum, and has panoramic views of San Francisco.
+It's free to visit!

 5. Visit a rainforest and aquarium at the California Academy of Sciences.

-The California Academy of Sciences has a spectacular building with two 90-foot glass domes inside.
-These domes house a planetarium and a multi-story rainforest.
-There’s a huge aquarium in the basement level and a meadow on the living roof.
+The California Academy of Sciences is inside a spectacular building with two 90-foot glass domes that house a planetarium and a multi-story rainforest.
+There’s also a huge aquarium in the basement, and a meadow on the living roof.

 6. Walk through the exquisite Victorian Conservatory of Flowers.

 Stroll through this picturesque, Victorian glasshouse, one of the most beautiful buildings in San Francisco.
 It’s packed to the brim with exotic plants and flowers.

 Visit the charming Stow Lake Boathouse for a snack, and then hire a paddleboat to explore the two islands on the Lake.
 You can paddle beneath an enchanting stone bridge, and past the striking Huntington Falls and Golden Gate Pavilion.